Textualize/textual/docs/guide/content.md

 ## Markup

 When building a custom widget you can embed color and style information in the string returned from the Widget's [`render()`][textual.widget.Widget.render] method.
+Markup is specified as a string which contains
 Text enclosed in square brackets (`[]`) won't appear in the output, but will modify the style of the text that follows.
 This is known as *Textual markup*.